sonic-net/SONiC/doc/BGP/BGP-aggregate-address.md

                     description "Only advertise the summary of aggregate address";
                 }

-                leaf route-map {
-                    type string;
-                    description "Attribute-map to be applied to the aggregate address";
-                }

                 leaf as-set {
                      type boolean;
                      description "Set if include the AS set when advertising the aggregated address";